Apervita—trusted healthcare collaboration

 In 2019, Apervita acquired Qcentive from Blue Cross Blue Shield of Massachusetts, where the startup had been incubated as a trailblazing solution for value-based contract administration.

 Immediately following the acquisition, the company raised $22 million from investors, and named Kevin Hutchinson as CEO of the newly combined organization.

 As the founding CEO of SureScripts, an industry-wide infrastructure network for sharing and processing electronic prescriptions, Hutchinson brings a wealth of applicable expertise to his leadership of Apervita.

 Today, Apervita serves more than 2,500 U.S. hospitals and several nationally-recognized health plans and computes 10 billion+ value-based analytics, transactions and insights for our clients every year.

-Apervita continues to set a new standard for healthcare collaboration through innovative solutions focused on quality improvement, value-based contract administration and interoperability.
+Apervita continues to set a new standard for healthcare collaboration through innovative solutions focused on quality measurement, clinical intelligence, value optimization and interoperability.